garylirocks/quickrefs/azure-machine-learning.markdown

 - **Workspace**: stores all logs, metrics, outputs, models and snapshots of your code
 - **Compute**
   - Four types:
-    - Compute instance: ideal as a dev environment to run Jupyter notebooks
+    - **Compute instance**: ideal as a dev environment to run Jupyter notebooks
-    - Compute cluster: CPU or GPU compute nodes, ideal for production workloads, automatically scale
+    - **Compute cluster**: CPU or GPU compute nodes, ideal for production workloads, automatically scale
-    - Inference cluster: AKS cluster, ideal to deploy models in production
+    - **Inference cluster**: AKS cluster, ideal to deploy models in production
-    - Attached compute: attach other Azure compute resources, like Azure Databricks or Synapse Spark pools
+    - **Attached compute**: attach other Azure compute resources, like Azure Databricks or Synapse Spark pools
   - Most cost-intensive, should only allow admins to create and manage, not data scientists
 - **Datastores**
   - References to other data services, like Azure Storage Account and Azure Data Lake Storage (Gen2)